HL7/fhir-us-ndh/input/pagecontent/ndapi-flow-diagrams.md

 #### Description
 **Setup Account**
-1. A Distributed Workflow Directory (DWD) sends a request to the NDH to create an account for establishing authentication and authorization.
+1. A Local Directory sends a request to the NDH to create an account for establishing authentication and authorization.
-2. The NDH assesses the request from the DWD and decides whether to grant or reject the account creation.
+2. The NDH assesses the request from the Local Directory and decides whether to grant or reject the account creation.
 If the request is approved, a unique account identifier is assigned, along with a specified data content location for future retrieval.
-3. The NDH communicates the outcome of the request back to the DWD.
+3. The NDH communicates the outcome of the request back to the Local Directory.

 **Request $ndhschExport from Portal or Application**
 1. Perform a login to the NDH using the account ID of the requester.
 Two-factor authentication should be used.